koenrane/KR-new-site/content/design.md

 no_dropcap: "false"
 ---

+- outline how i had 0 experience starting out
+- summarize features and test counts
+- engaging graphic or hook

+3. Mention the importing process
+	1. Wavy LOL hahahahahaha of the imports of JSON

 > [!thanks]- Thanking people who helped with this site
 > Emma Fickel decisively pushed me to create this site, which has been one of my great joys of 2024.
 Chase Denecke provided initial encouragement and expertise.
 Garrett Baker filed several [bug reports](https://docs.google.com/forms/d/e/1FAIpQLScSrZlykZIFyvrk2yxSoVn9VJ6RsLbIjChaDGG0cheVakC5hw/viewform?usp=sf_link).
 Thomas Kwa trialed an integration of [Plot.ly](https://plotly.com/) graphs.